gajendrakumartwinwal/multirecyclerlibrary/README.md

 # multirecyclerlibrary

 How to use library is:
-1. initialize the recyclerview which is default intiliztion as provided in Android Recycler library
+<h2>1. initialize the recyclerview which is default intiliztion as provided in Android Recycler library</h2>
-   <h1>To support multiple collumn provide total number of collumns by replacing <total number of collumn> and enable by setting it true      isGridEnable = true</h1>
+   <h3>To support multiple collumn provide total number of collumns by replacing <total number of collumn> and enable by setting it true      isGridEnable = true</h3>

     protected void initRecyclerView(){
         mRecyclerView.addItemDecoration(new SpacesItemDecoration(1));